stephcole/Project-Wiki/Project-Overview.md

 - **Final Essay:**
 (Last Friday, found in LMS)
-<big>Only do the essay if you are finished will all Live Project Sprints!</big>
+<big>Only do the essay if you are finished with all Live Project Sprints!</big>
 In your essay, you should answer the following questions:

   - How was your experience working on a team of software developers?